Law Enforcement in Crisis

 Unprecedented high rates of Turnover, Suicide, Divorce,

-PTSD, Depression and low morale in corrections staff.
+PTSD, Depression and low morale in police and corrections staff.

 We cannot hire our way out of this.

 Realistically, we can only train our way out of it.

 to start a conversation about Teambuilding Attitude Conflict Transformation (TACT) Training

 If you do not change the direction you are looking, you cannot change the direction you are going.

 If Your Organization is Experiencing:

 - Low staff morale